celia-marco/celia-marco/README.md

 - 💫 @celia-marco
 - 🐛 not very familiar with github....
 - ✨ ....yet
 - 💾 using this to make my work more efficient
-- 🍂 pronouns: she/they
 - 🦐 fun fact: the mantis shrimp is neither shrimp nor mantis

 <!---